bergercookie/catkin_ws/README.md

 ```

-5. Install required apt ackages:
+5. Install required apt packages:

-The following should be installed for the `catkin_make` compilation to be
+    The following should be installed in the system for the `catkin_make`
-successful:
+    compilation to be successful:

     - libspnav-dev
     - libv4l-dev
     - libaria-dev

 6. Test that the MRPT graphslam-engine application works - Execute using the
    provided sample datasets as described